Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 - Know what to expect given your current situation.
 Navigating USCIS requirements and other regulations can be tricky.
 The International PhD Community helps you avoid situations like discovering you’ve sent an application too late…or that your future employer hasn’t followed the approved process for sponsoring your visa.

 - Get clear on the timelines you need to meet.
 When it comes to securing a visa for your long-term goals, executing the right strategies—with the right timing—is critical.
-The International PhD Community training will break down important deadlines so you don’t miss key opportunities.
+The International PhD Community mentoring will break down important deadlines so you don’t miss key opportunities.

-Targeted training from an international PhD who has faced the uncertainties you’re encountering…and came out on top.
+Targeted mentoring from an international PhD who has faced the uncertainties you’re encountering…and came out on top.
 Your International PhD Community course material was created by qualified international PhDs currently working in industry, in collaboration with top U.S. immigration lawyers.
 In each module, Arunodoy will bring his insights in visa consulting to the table.

 - Get expert insights on how to achieve long-term stability and career progression in the industry thanks to detailed workbooks written by international PhDs and immigration lawyers.
-The training material is detailed, yet easy to comprehend (you don’t have to be a lawyer to understand the material).
+The mentoring material is detailed, yet easy to comprehend (you don’t have to be a lawyer to understand the material).

 - Watch detailed discussions on every aspect of the U.S. visa application process.
 In our video series, you’ll get to hear Arunodoy share, firsthand, how to make your transition to the industry a smoother one, whether that’s applying for your H-1B or your OPT.